BlueConduit/open-data-platform/cdk/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+# CDK deployment configurations for the Open Data Platform.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` stores all info on how to execute the app.

 ## Useful commands